Danny Ramadan: Salma the Syrian Chef

-His children's book, Salma the Syria Chef, is released in 2020 by Annick Press.
+His children's book, Salma the Syria Chef, was released in 2020 by Annick Press.
 The picture book tells the story of newcomer Salma whose mother is struggling to adjust to their new life in Canada.
 Salma decides to uplift her mother's spirit by cooking a traditional Syrian meal for her, with the help of their new friends in the Welcome Home they are living at.

 “Salma is deeply relatable in her determination, frustration, and sensitivity, especially in moments when things do not go as planned," wrote Shannon Ozirny for Quill and Quire.
-The book was also positively reviewed by Kirkus Reviews who stated that "this beautiful story grasps diversity, exploring resilience, love, friendship, and the meaning of home.".
-Publishers Weekly praised the book's inclusive messages, and stated that, "Ramadan writes with poetic immediacy about displacement, home, and family."
+The book was also positively reviewed by Kirkus Reviews, who stated, "This beautiful story grasps diversity, exploring resilience, love, friendship, and the meaning of home."
+Publishers Weekly praised the book's inclusive messages: "Ramadan writes with poetic immediacy about displacement, home, and family."

+The book evolved into a series of early reader chapter books, including Salma Makes a Home, Salma Writes a Book, Salma Joins the Team, and Salma Speaks Up.

+For his children books, Ramadan was nominated to the Silver Birch Express Award multiple times, The Publishing Triangle Award, and was nominated to over eighteen awards and best-of lists.

+Crooked Teeth: A Queer Syrian Refugee Memoir

+Ramadan released his memoir, Crooked Teeth, to acclaim.
+The memoir, focusing on the author's life as a queer boy growing up in Damascus, and a refugee in Lebanon, then his immigration to his new found home in Canada.
+The book was picked as a Best of the Year by Quill and Quire, was nominated for The Governor General Award, and the City of Vancouver Book Award.